 This is my favorite question.
 It’s always fun to hear when people are as excited about Landed as we are.
 But if you’ve never heard of Landed before it’s fair to wonder… is this legit?
 We are proud of the fact that we have helped hundreds of people purchase their next home, and we are currently working with hundreds more in various stages of the homebuying process.
 I always encourage people to check out our testimonials page on the Landed website, and we’re even happy to connect you with other educators who have bought a home with Landed support.
 We’re always proud of the backing we have received from school districts, foundations, investors, and academics.

 The majority of people I talk with who are considering using Landed don’t immediately end up buying a home with our support – and that’s okay with us.
-Our number one objective is to give every educator the edge and extra support needed to help you weigh all of your options, even if you don’t end up using our down payment assistance or other resources.
+Our number one objective is to give every educator the edge and extra support needed to help you weigh all of your options, even if you don’t end up using our down payment program or other resources.
 We’d like for every educator to think of Landed as a trusted ally who can help you open every door and explore every option to make your home purchase a reality.